Last Updated on36 minutes to read

 6% said that the most effective channels depend on a business’ customers, audience, and/or business type.
 Another 6% named a mix of methods (when they specified these methods, their answers were included above).

-11 Mistakes and regrets to avoid when starting to market your local business
+11 mistakes to avoid when marketing your local business

 In our first long-form question, we asked our marketers to share the mistakes they made and regrets they had when starting to market their business locally, to help newbies avoid these pitfalls.